Nicolaus à Kempis: Work

 His compositions range from solo sonatas with basso continuo to six-part pieces.

 Between 1644 and 1649, he published at the Phalesius press in Antwerp three volumes of Symphoniae comprising 98 short instrumental pieces and eight motets.
-Of a fourth volume, undated, only the instrumental part of the viola da gamba remains.
+Of a fourth volume, only two part books survive and the printed date (1642) is almost certainly incorrect.
 A fifth volume with masses and motets is lost.
 The Symphoniae are among the earliest written symphonies in the Low Countries.
 They are in fact sonatas for one to five instruments with basso continuo.
 They comprise solo sonatas for strings with basso continuo as wells as multi-part compositions, some with additional parts for wind instruments.
 They combine instrumental cantabile with virtuoso features, especially in the violin solos, and contain chromatic-rhetorical elements in the early Baroque Stylus fantasticus.
 They were mainly intended for domestic music-making and some of them are based on folk music motifs.
 In formal terms, the Symphoniae are sonatas that consolidate the multi-movement canzone into four movements.

 Nicolaus à Kempis was the first musician to introduce the Italian viol style and techniques of Girolamo Frescobaldi, Marco Uccellini, Giovanni Battista Fontana and Dario Castello into the Habsburg Netherlands.